Episodes

 Theme Song: "There's Still a Little Bit of Time, If We Hurry and I Mean Hurry" by Slasher Film Festival Strategy.

-This episode was written, produced and edited by Gary Horne & Justin Bishop, with special thanks to Todd Davis.
+This episode was written, produced and edited by Gary Horne, Justin Bishop, & Todd Davis.

 Visit our website for episode archives, blogs and more: http://cinemashock.net